 39. Rwandan support to armed groups is not limited to the Kivus.
-In Ituri District, the Group has confirmed attempts by the RDF to convince FARDC commanders to defect from the Congolese army and join the newly created Coalition des groupes armés de l'Ituri - COGAI rebel movement.
-FARDC officers have stated to the Group that General Kabarebe made a series of telephone calls with these instructions in early 2012.
-COGAI unites former militia members from different ethnic backgrounds under the leadership of FRPI commander ethnic Lendu "Brigadier General Banaloki alias "Cobra Matata" (see paragraphs 51 & 52 interim report).
-According to FARDC, intelligence sources and COGAI sympathizers, Banaloki has been approached by prominent members of the Hema community, seeking to create an alliance against Kinshasa following the conviction of Thomas Lubanga by the ICC.
+In Ituri District, the Group has confirmed attempts by the RDF to convince FARDC commanders to defect from the Congolese army and join the newly created Coalition des groupes armés de l'Ituri (COGAI) rebel movement.
+FARDC officers have stated to the Group that Gen. Kabarebe made a series of telephone calls with these instructions early in 2012.
+COGAI unites former militia members from different ethnic backgrounds under the leadership of FRPI commander ethnic Lendu Brig.
+Gen. Banaloki alias "Cobra Matata" (see S/2012/348, paras.
+51 and 52).
+According to FARDC, intelligence sources and COGAI sympathizers, Banaloki has been approached by prominent members of the Hema community, seeking to create an alliance against Kinshasa following the conviction of Thomas Lubanga by the International Criminal Court.

 40. The same sources along with a Lendu community leader also shared with the Group that a COGAI delegation travelled to Kigali between 27 May and 4 June 2012.
-COGAI representatives met with General James Kabarebe, the Rwandan Minister of Defense.
+COGAI representatives met with Gen. James Kabarebe, the Rwandan Minister of Defence.
 Upon the delegation's return to Ituri, it reported back to Banaloki and handed him \$15,000 in cash it had received.